New Checkmat update

 • Play on one device

-The classic “same screen” format is relevant again — perfect for offline duels.
+The classic “same screen” format is now relevant again — perfect for offline duels.

 Why This Update Really Matters